mindful-ai/ust-python-full-stack-2025/day-37/class-assignment/docker_postgres_crud_assessment.md

     -   Delete a record
 4. Verify each operation by printing results to the console.
 5. Submit:
-    -   Docker command or `docker-compose.yml`
+    -   Docker compose file: `docker-compose.yml`
     -   Python CRUD script
     -   Screenshots of CRUD output